VladimirMakeev/D2ModdingToolset/README.md

 - Allows to set vampiric attacks heal ratio;
 - Allows vampiric attacks to deal critical damage;
 - Allows to customize shatter attacks: maximum damage per hit, maximum armor that can be shattered, whether attack can miss or not, and its upgrade ratio;
-- Allows doppelganger, transform and summon attacks to produce leveled versions of units;
+- Allows doppelganger, transform-self, transform-other and summon attacks to produce leveled versions of units;
 - Allows doppelganger attacks to respect enemy and ally wards and immunities to the attack class and source;
 - Allows transform-self attack to not consume a unit turn for transformation (![demo video](https://user-images.githubusercontent.com/5180699/124916545-76550200-dffb-11eb-8b12-3147e40ef04b.mp4));
 - Allows to set a maximum number of items the player is allowed to transfer between campaign scenarios;